| Model | Coverage | Initialized | Interval | Duration | Directory | Filenames |

 they are in different directories, you must provide the full path in

-lines of the control
+the dset and index lines of the control

 file.